What is a Basement or Cellar Sump Pump and How Does it Work?

 The variable climate in the UK means flooding has become more common.
 If your home floods, it can have a devastating impact, with significant damage resulting in huge costs, your possessions being ruined and even homelessness.

 The installation of a sump pump can help to reduce the risk of flooding.
 It protects your basement and home and prevents you from having to spend thousands on repairing flood damage.
+They work especially well when there is heavy rainfall, strong storms or rapidly melting snow.

 Mould prevention

 Alongside preventing flooding and water damage, sump pumps can also prevent mould from growing in your basement or cellar.
 Mould grows in moist conditions and can be detrimental to your health.
-Sump pumps help to eliminate this moisture and prevent standing water.
+Sump pumps help eliminate this moisture and prevent standing water.
 Without standing water or moisture, mould is unable to grow or cause any damage in the first place.

 Fire prevention